PiwikPRO/PPMS-PublicDocs/audience_manager/form-tracker.rst

 Private information
 -------------------
 Form Tracker is trying to automatically detect fields containing :term:`user` private information and ignores them.
-Following data is never send to Audience Manager:
+Following data is never sent to Audience Manager:

 .. todo:: Check what is legal term for ignored information's.